vmpatel-cygnet/iVvy-api-doc/development-reference/calculating-md5.md

 It is important you strip off any whitespace before hashing the string.

-Note also it is possible to hash an empty string (in the case there is no body in the request)...
+`Note also it is possible to hash an empty string (in the case there is no body in the request).`

 ```javascript
 $ echo -e -n "" | md5sum